10hacks/hackerpress/README.md

 **Why Hackerpress vs Octopress or Jekyll?**

-We created Hackerpress to use for our own static and blog sites hosted on [Github](https://github.com/10hacks).
+I created Hackerpress to use for my own static sites and [blogs](https://www.simple10.com).
-Initially, we started with Jekyll but wanted to use SASS and CoffeeScript.
-Using sass directly from the command line worked fine for stylesheets but we needed the same compiling and syntax power for javascript.
+Initially, I started with Jekyll but wanted to use SASS and CoffeeScript.
+Using sass directly from the command line worked fine for stylesheets but I needed the same compiling and syntax power for javascript.
 The [jekyll-assets](https://github.com/ixti/jekyll-assets) plugin did the trick, but Github doesn't support plugins.
 The only option is to precompile everything before deploying to Github.
 At this point, it made more sense to just switch to Octopress and tweak it for personal preference.
 The result was Hackerpress.